The European Social Charter, the human rights treaty on social and economic rights, guarantees the right to housing in Articles 16 and 31.

 The Congress seeks to support local public administrations in leading in a more informed manner, addressing the needs of their communities, and developing demand-driven and responsive policies.

-The Congress adopted the following texts in relation to SDG 11:
+In recent years, the Congress has adopted the following texts in relation to SDG 11:

 The following thematic activities of the Congress are particularly related to SDG 11: